skalavala/mysmarthome/jinja_helpers/readme.md

 ```

 ## 5.a Humidex Calculation

-You can calculate the humidex based on Temperature and Relative Humidity using the following jinja macro
+You can calculate the humidex based on Temperature and Humidity using the following jinja macro

 ```
 {% macro humidex(T, H) %}